hmcts/bulk-scan-ccd-definitions/README.md

 it requires Environment info as an argument. it will replace placehiolder URLs with  enviironment specific URLs. reates json would be in /data/sheets

+The source excel file which is going to be parsed to JSON should be under case Type folder(same level with data folder) and it can be named anything ending *.xlsx but there should be only 1 xlsx file.

 ```